 I loved Frankie.
 To this day, his spirit is still with me.

 God bless you, Frankie.”

 We feel your pain, Koko.
-What a terribly sad way for Frankie to go out.
+What a tragically sad ending for Frankie.

-For Koko B. Ware, Frankie was much more than a key ingredient that helped him stand out amongst the many greats of his time.
+For Koko B. Ware, Frankie was much more than an essential ingredient that helped him stand out amongst the many greats of his time.
 He was his loved pet.
 Millions of fans were entertained by Frankie, and there is even a Find a Grave memorial page dedicated to the beloved bird.
 RIP, sweet Frankie.
 You deserved a better way to go out.

 Watch: Koko B. Ware sings “Bird Bird Bird” on WWF Prime Time, September 11th, 1989